mrkraimer/asynRecordProposal/_sources/asynRecord.rst.txt

 where

 channelPutGet
-    The channelPutGet that is issuing the process request.
+    The ChannelPutGet that is issuing the process request.

 channelPutGetRequester
-    The channelPutGetRequester that called channelPutGet.
+    The ChannelPutGetRequester that called channelPutGet.

 block
     *true* means to call the requester only after process completes.